GenieFramework/Genie.jl/docs/5--Handling_Query_Params.md

 # Handling query params (GET variables)

-Genie makes it easy to access query params: values sent as part of the URL.
-All the values are automatically collected by Genie and exposed in the `@params` collection (which is part of the `Router` module).
+Genie makes it easy to access query params: values sent as part of the URL over GET requests.
+All these values are automatically collected by Genie and exposed in the `@params` collection (which is part of the `Router` module).

 Here's a quick sample: